 - Sensitivity to sounds

 - Pain in the jaw or ear

-Eye care may be needed in some people.
-This may include:
+- Eye care may be needed if they eyelid cannot close properly.
+Eye care may include:

 - Lubricant or eye drops